HANICA-DWA/sep2021-project-opossum/documentatie/Spikes/collaboration/README.md

 # Spike: Near real-time collaboration

-This project is in need of a collaborative
+This project is in need of a collaborative snapshot and corresponding annotations editor.
+This research will result in usable code to edit arrays and text fields collaboratively.

+## Requirements:

+- Should work with _React_
+- Should be able to display list of all collaborators
+- Should be able to collaboratively edit arrays
+- Should be able to collaboratively edit multiple text fields.
+- Should be usable (performance wise)

 ## Table of contents